 Map shows the location of following cities and towns in Kentucky:

-Major cities are: Louisville, Lexington, Bowling Green, Paducah and Frankfort (capital city).
+Major cities are: Louisville, Lexington, Bowling Green, Covington, Hopkinsville, Paducah and Frankfort (state capital).

 Other cities and towns in Kentucky:

 Ashland, Bardstown, Berea, Campbellsville, Corbin, Covington, Cynthiana, Danville, Elizabethtown, Florence, Fulton, Glasgow, Harlan, Harrodsburg, Hazard, Henderson, Hopkinsville, Independence, Jackson, Jenkins, La Grange, Lebanon, Leitchfield, London, Madisonville, Marion, Mayfield, Maysville, Middlesboro, Morehead, Mount Sterling, Mount Vernon, Owensboro, Paintsville, Paris, Pikeville, Pleasure Ridge Park, Princeton, Radcliff, Richmond, Russellville, Scottsville, and Somerset.